Skip to content

 Specialist Lawyers in Damage Crimes Defense

-We understand property crimes like no one else.
+We work on property crime cases in depth.
 We know where the accident ends and criminal liability begins.

-• check Specialists in nullifying the criminal path through independent technical expertise.
+• Specialists in nullifying the criminal path through independent technical expertise.

-• check Advanced technical defense in computer damage, sabotage, and cybercrime.
+• Advanced technical defense in computer damage, sabotage, and cybercrime.

-• check Management of mitigating factors for immediate damage repair before trial.
+• Management of mitigating factors for immediate damage repair before trial.

-• check Experience in defenses for forest fires and damage to public goods.
+• Experience in defenses for forest fires and damage to public goods.

 Specialized Damage Practice